Basics of Bird-Watching

 If you're going out in the sun, remember to put on sunscreen and take a hat.
 Insect repellent is important, too.
 Many birders also take raincoats along in case of sudden weather changes.
 You're doing this for your enjoyment, so take along anything that will make you comfortable.

 You can begin your bird-watching anywhere.
-You can start in your backyard or neighborhood, identifying the birds in your area.
+You can start in your backyard or neighbourhood, identifying the birds in your area.
 If you like, you can plan outings to state parks or other areas where you can find birds in the wild.
 Geographic field guides can also give you ideas on where to look for birds, including the best time of day to look.

 Wise Old Owl's Advice